denzelrenner/LIFE4136-Group1-Rotation2/README.md

 6. To save a PNG file of the tree I selected Image from the toolbar: Image -> Save a PNG file, then gave the file path to my Desktop with an appropriate file name.

-Note, after performing multiple sequence allignments and reading through papers the positions of domains in the g10577 diploid and tetraploid were manually adjusted to better reflect the real positions of functional domains
+Note, after performing multiple sequence allignments and reading through papers (which papers?) the positions of domains in the g10577 diploid and tetraploid were manually adjusted to better reflect the real positions of functional domains

 ## Protein Structure Modelling